Updated October 6th 2023

 The county requires all rainwater falling on the lot to be conducted to the front of the lot via swales so another swale was carved about 12′ away from the pool deck that would guide runoff to the original swales between homes that were provided by the homebuilder.

-In addition, to provide privacy and sound absorption, a row of Areca palms were planted along the rear fence and east side of the lot.
+In addition, to provide privacy and sound absorption, a row of Areca palms was planted along the rear fence and east side of the lot.
 Arica palms grow fast so smaller palms were planted to meet the client’s budget.
 They will sprout up before they know it.

 Swimming pool landscape gallery